 The Executive Committee of the Long Island group is the governing and local policy making body of the Long Island group.
 It is composed of 11 Sierra Club L. I. group members who volunteer their time to serve for a two year term.
 They are elected only by the Sierra Club members who live in Nassau and Suffolk Counties.
 They act as representatives of the full membership.

 On December 31st, the terms of 5 Ex Comm member’s expire.
-Five members are running to fill the 5 seats.
+Seven members are running to fill the 5 seats.
 The candidate personal bios are below.
-Following the bios is a link to the ballot.
-Further instructions are on the ballot.

 Do not vote online if you have mailed or intend to mail a ballot.

-Online link for the voting ballot coming soon.
+Online link for the voting ballot can be found here*.

 Biographies for LI Sierra Club Executive Committee

 Since the first time I ran for the board my family has grown.
-I went from a mother of three adult boys to a grandmother of six grandchildren.
-People will ask me why do you care so much about the environment around you, you’re a senior citizen already let someone else worry about it.
-I reply that it saddens me to see the damage we are doing.
-That people still think climate change is a hoax and for this reason ignore the evidence in front of them.
+I went from a mother of 3 adult boys to a grandmother of 6 grandchildren.
+People will ask me why do you care so much about the environment around you, you’re a senior citizen so let someone else worry about it.
+I reply that it saddens me to see the damage we are doing and that people still think climate change is a hoax and ignore the evidence in front of them.
 I constantly worry about what kind of world it will be once I am gone.
 I feel guilty that my generation has not done enough for future generations and, for this reason I am asking for your vote once again so I can continue to be part of an organization with such caring people who are trying to better Long Island.

-I’m Anthony Becker, I’m from Massapequa, and as an undergrad from Fordham I studied the troubles we face in taking care of our groundwater — our only source of drinking water, as well as the threats to our diverse surface waters and coastal ecosystems.
-I’ve worked for the State Department of Agriculture’s Asian Longhorned Beetle Program where I’ve inspected trees throughout the quarantined area and conducted outreach to spread awareness about this invasive insect that threatens our trees and forests.
-I enjoy discussing our environmental needs and concerns with people this way so that more people can become aware of not just how just beautiful Long Island is, but also how important its health is for us and everything else that calls it home.
-I currently work for the Department of Transportation where I help make sure projects are environmentally compliant, and I run the @sierraclub_LI instagram — check it out!
+My name is Anthony Becker and I'm from Massapequa.
+As an undergrad from Fordham, I researched the troubles we face in taking care of our groundwater aquifer--our only source of drinking water--as well as the threats to our diverse surface waters and coastal ecosystems.
+I've worked for the Department of Agriculture’s Asian Longhorned Beetle Program where I’ve inspected trees throughout the quarantine and conducted outreach to spread awareness about this invasive insect that threatens our trees and forests.
+I enjoy discussing our environmental needs and concerns with people in this way, so that more people can become aware of not just how just beautiful Long Island is, but also how important its health is for us and everything else that calls it home.
+I currently work for the Department of Transportation where I help with environmental compliance, and I run the @LISierraClub Instagram - check it out!